Fuck4ik/DecaptchaBundle/README.md

 Symfony Decaptcha bundle.

 The package is created for standardization of all services on guessing Captcha.
-Each service has its own characteristics and now you do not need to operate with several packages.
-It is enough only to get acquainted with the available documentation in order to customize everyone.
+Each service has its own characteristics and now you do not need to operate a few packages.
+It is enough only to familiarize with the available documentation in order to customize each.
 The package covers all the functionality of the services.
-If you have a lack of available functionality, I will be glad to hear all the suggestions.
+If you do not have enough functionality, I'll be happy to hear all the suggestions.
 Bundle is implemented on the basis of https://github.com/jumper423/decaptcha

 ### Choose Language
 + [Russian](./README-ru.md)